yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/create-deployments/create-universe-multi-region.md

 YugabyteDB Anywhere allows you to create a universe spanning multiple geographic regions.

-For example, you can deploy a universe across Oregon (US-West) and South Carolina (US-East).
-Once deployed, you can connect to each node and perform a variety of tasks.
+For example, you can deploy a universe across Oregon (US-West), South Carolina (US-East), and Tokyo (Asia-Northeast).

 ## Prerequisites

-Before you can start creating a universe, ensure that you performed steps applicable to the cloud provider of your choice, as described in [Configure a cloud provider](/preview/yugabyte-platform/configure-yugabyte-platform/).
+Before you start creating a universe, ensure that you have created a provider configuration as described in [Create provider configurations](../../configure-yugabyte-platform/).

 ## Create a universe